vinfreecs/genga/Documentation.md

  * Stop Minimum Mass. when `Stop at Collision` = 1, then stop simulations only when both bodies are more massive than `Stop Minimum Mass`.
  * Collision Precision.
 Tolerance for Collision Time Precision, In days.
 The default values is 1.0
  * Collision Time Shift.
 Print the collision coordinates before the collision happens, when the involved bodies are sepparated by `Collision time Shift` times the physical radii.
 The default value is 1.0.
+ * Serial Grouping.
+By setting this flag to 1, simulations can be exactly reproduced, but the performance can be slower.

 # Console Arguments #